 Intercity Taxi Card Program: The countywide ADA Intercity subsidized Taxi Scrip Program began in 2010 and was only for ambulatory ADA certified passengers as of early 2015.
 In 2018, the program transitioned to the Intercity Taxi Card Program utilizing a PEX Visa Debit Card and additionally became available to non-ambulatory ADA certified passengers.
 This service exceeds ADA requirements and provides a reduced (subsidized 20% or 40% depending on income) fare, same day, curb-to-curb 24/7 taxi service between cities as well as Travis Air Force Base (TAFB) and the rural areas of Solano County.
-This taxi service offers a one-trip option in comparison to one or more transfers between ADA paratransit services throughout the county.
+This taxi services throughout the county.
 Funds can be purchased either in person or over the phone which is a much more convenient option for individuals using this program.
 To date, 561 phone calls have been placed to add money to participant's taxi cards.

 Mobility Management: Mobility Management offers a set of services and programs intended to improve mobility for Older Adults, People with Disabilities and the low-income population.
 With the wealth of information collected from the Transportation Study for Older Adults and People with Disabilities and the five CBTPs, in 2012 the STA embarked on the development of the county's first countywide Mobility Management Plan.

 The Solano Mobility Management Plan identified existing services and programs, explored potential partnerships, and analyzed how to address mobility needs in Solano County in a cost effective manner.
-In April 2014, the STA

-Board approved the Solano County Mobility Management Plan.
+In April 2014, the STA Board approved the Solano County Mobility Management Plan.